Cherry tomatoes are the sweet surprise ingredient in this fruit salad that is full of fresh and vibrant flavor.

 - If you can't get spearmint leaves, look for and use regular mint leaves which may be more readily available.

-Sweet Tomato & Fruit Salad
+Tomato Fruit Salad (with Berries and Watermelon)

 Ingredients